 Bachelors in Science with a concentration in Physical Education

 Ms. Hannah Meneely

-I graduated with a Bachelor's in Science degree with a concentration in Physical Education from the University of Missouri-St. Louis.
-I am excited to be able to work with the students here at Hodgen to enhance their learning and passion for living a healthy lifestyle and a love for physical activities.
+A little bit about me and my educational background is I graduated with a Bachelor's in Science degree with a concentration in Physical Education from the University of Missouri-St. Louis.
+I am currently pursuing my Masters degree at Saint Louis University.
 I grew up training/competing in competitive figure skating since the age of five.
 After high school I moved to Michigan to train and compete for Team USA.
 I earned the bronze and silver medal at the National Championships, and have competed in numerous international skating competitions.
 A highlight of my skating career was when I competed in the 2014 World Synchronized Skating Championships!

 ♥ When students get enough active play, there’s a marked improvement in their cognitive abilities, academic behavior and overall attitude, according to the Heart and Stroke Foundation.
 It’s more important than ever to encourage our kids to incorporate physical activity into their day.
 (Preschoolers need at least 180 minutes of physical activity each day, while kids aged five to 17 need 60 minutes of mild to moderate exercise a day.)